What is homeowners insurance and how does it work?

 - Age of home: Newer homes are generally less likely to experience damage from a variety of causes, such as weather or plumbing issues.
 Additionally, the building materials used in older homes may not conform to modern building standards, meaning additional work may be needed to repair or replace them.
 Expenses to update materials could drive costs up.

-- Distance to nearest fire station: The closer you are to a fire station, the faster authorities are likely to get you in an emergency.
-This means that the emergency responders are likely to be able to put a fire out faster than if you live farther away, which could minimize damage.
+- Distance to nearest fire station: The closer you are to a fire station, the faster authorities are likely to get to you in an emergency, which could minimize damage.

 - Deductible: Your deductible is the amount you agree to pay out of pocket if you file a claim.
 Choosing a higher deductible means the insurance company will pay less if you file a claim (because you agree to pay more), so your premium is generally lowered accordingly.

 - Coverage options levels: In general, the higher your coverage levels, the more you will pay for insurance.
-Similarly, the more optional coverages you add to your policy, the more you will likely pay.
+Similarly, the more optional coverage types you add to your policy, the more you will likely pay.

-- Credit score: In many states, your credit score affects your home insurance premium, as homeowners with lower credit are statistically more likely to file a claim than homeowners with higher credit scores.
+- Credit history: In many states, your credit affects your home insurance premium, as homeowners with lower credit are statistically more likely to file a claim than homeowners with higher credit scores.
 However, not all states allow credit to be used as a rating factor.

 - Claim history: If you have filed a homeowners claim within the last three to five years, on average, your premiums may be higher.
 Even if you change insurance companies, your new carrier can see your past claims and may charge you accordingly.